joeyguerra/juphjacs/README.md

 PORT=8080 npm start
 ```

-The server will build your site from `pages/` to `_site/` and start watching for changes with hot-reload at `http://localhost:3000`.
+The server builds your site from `pages/` to `_site/` and watches for changes with hot-reload at `http://localhost:3000`.

 ## Configuration